n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Global Error Trigger Workflow n8n

-n8n`s global error trigger
+n8n`s global error trigger.

 Make: Simple but Hands-On